Witziger/Witziger.github.io/Readme.md

 ### FLYTECH Technology Co., Ltd. (Taipei, Taiwan)
 __Sales Specialist — Management Associate Program, July 2015 – December 2016__

-* Assisted in negotiations and closed deals on key projects for Panel PC, Payment Terminal Solutions and Kiosk systems.
+* Analyzed historical sales data to identify profitable and unprofitable customers to support C-suite level decision making; improved production line efficiencies through customer divestment, which reduced the production lead time by 2 weeks.
-* Helped set up a Hong Kong subsidiary and accelerated product design, marketing, and manufacturing to meet product launch schedule, which resulted in 3 months saved.
+* Accelerated product design, marketing, and manufacturing of iOS payment POS to meet product launch schedule, which reduced the product production cycle by 3 months.
-* Collaborated internally with corporate marketing to coordinate 5 international trade fair demonstrations such as Cartes, EuroCIS, and RetailNow.
-* Initiated key projects of Kiosk systems, Payment Terminal Solutions, and iOS related POS products:

-**`Kiosk Project for a Malaysia Convenience Chain Store:`**

-  -Planned the project and presented it to the COO of a large convenience store chain in Malaysia.
-  -Reached an agreement which contributed to a 2.5% growth in yearly sales revenue.

-**`Tax Refunder Project for the Japan 2020 Tokyo Olympics:`**
+* Planned the kiosk project for the subsidiary of Malaysia's leading retail group to install kiosk machines in the country's largest convenience store chain; presented it to the COO and reached an agreement to develop the pre-production version of the kiosk.

-  -Led a team assisting with hardware and software integration problems and gained a customer from a major competitor’s service.
+* Led a cross-functional team of 10 people to manage hardware and software integration problems of a tax refund project for the Japan 2020 Tokyo Olympics, which led to an increase in customers because of improved customer service.

-**`Payment POS Project for Taiwanese Retail Group (group revenue: 2.6 billion USD):`**

-  -Conducted weekly discussions with a banking group, and payment gateway company to confirm product specifications.
-  -Controlled internal hardware design schedule; Provided the prototype in 4 weeks for the customer demonstration.
+* Initiated a payment POS project for a Taiwanese leading department store group (group revenue: 2.6 billion USD) to integrate the retail and banking system; conducted weekly discussions with the banking group and their payment gateway company to confirm product specifications; controlled internal hardware design schedule and provide the prototype in 4 weeks.
+* Coordinated 5 international trade fair demonstrations including Cartes, EuroCIS, and RetailNow.

 ### DEPO AUTO PARTS Co., Ltd. (Taipei, Taiwan)
 **Sales Assistant — EMEA Sales Division, November 2014 – February 2015**

 * Organized sales reviews, customer orders, custom documents and auto industry news.
-* Supported Sales representatives in managing orders, controlling manufacturing schedules and reporting quality issues.
+* Managed orders, controlled manufacturing schedules and reported quality issues to support sales representatives.

 ### ASUSTeK Computer Inc. (Taipei & Chiayi, Taiwan)
 **Marketing and Sales Intern, July 2012 – June 2013**